Joy Doreen Biira

 Joy Doreen Biira (born 5 September 1986) is a Ugandan journalist and communications consultant.
 She describes herself as a "career journalist, communications and digital strategist, moderator, speaker, media trainer, brand influencer and mum".
-Her headline title is "Creatives Director" at Africa Speaks Limited, a private Ugandan company, limited by shares, which was incorporated on 2 October 2006.
+She is creatives director at Africa Speaks Limited, a private Ugandan company, limited by shares, which was incorporated on 2 October 2006.

 Background and education

 Joy Doreen Biira was born on 5 September 1986 to John and Beatrice Baluku in the Western Ugandan town of Kasese, in the Rwenzururu sub-region, in the foothills of the Rwenzori Mountain Range.

 She attended local primary school.
 She then transferred to Kyebambe Girls' Secondary School, in the city of Fort Portal, where she completed her O-Level education.
 For her A-Level studies, she attended Immaculate Heart High School in the town of Rukungiri, where she obtained her High School Diploma in 2004.

 In September 2005, Biira was admitted to Makerere University, Uganda's oldest and largest public university, to pursue a degree in Information Technology, her third preference.
 Her first choice had been Journalism and Mass Communication.
 During her first year at university, she juggled a full-time day job, that paid her tuition, with evening classes at university.
 She worked at Branding Uganda Limited, in their Operations Department.
 On some days, she snuck into Mass Communication classes, where her heart was.

 She graduated with a Bachelor of Information Technology degree from Makerere University in 2011.